+☐ Original Report

-Select if this is the FIRST report filed for this incident and you expect that additional or updated information will be provided later.
+Select if this is the FIR information will be pro ort filed for this incident and you expect that additional or updated ter.

-П Original Report plus ☐ Final Report Oliginal Report Dius
+☐ Original Report nlus □ Final Report

 Select both Original Report and Final Report if ALL of the information requested is known and can be provided at the time the initial report is filed, including final property damage costs and apparent failure cause information.
 If new, updated, and/or corrected information becomes available, you are still able to file a Supplemental Report.